TOBAM-Group/mydoggy/README.txt

-    mydoggy-examples            - Contains sources of mydoggy examples. mydoggy-plaf                - Contains sources of mydoggy plaf (the default implementation of the api). mydoggy-site-skin           - Contains sources of mydoggy site skin. src                         - Contains sources of mydoggy site. makefile                    - The makefile to build TransparencyManager.dll
+    mydoggy-examples            - Contains sources of mydoggy examples. mydoggy-plaf                - Contains sources of mydoggy plaf (the default implementation of the api). mydoggy-site-skin           - Contains sources of mydoggy site skin. mydoggy-res                 - Contains sources of mydoggy res. mydoggy-itest               - Contains sources of mydoggy itest for interactive tests. src                         - Contains sources of mydoggy site. makefile                    - The makefile to build TransparencyManager.dll

 Usage and Installation
 ======================

 MyDoggy is build using Maven-2.
 So first you have to download Maven-2 from http://maven.apache.org.
 The POM declares a few dependencies which are hosted on any publicly available Maven Repository.
+You then should be ready to build MyDoggy.

 Building instructions
 =====================